 Season One of Telltale's The Walking Dead game provides a stellar and compelling cinematic story featuring many hours of gameplay.
 There are many minor things that would have been nice minor improvements, but it does make a nice cheap package.
 The story itself is very emotional at times and keeps you pushing throughout.
 Some may not even be able to handle it all towards that final chapter.
 All choices matter throughout and will carry forth onto the second season if you choose to grab that as well.
 So with this package you'll get the five chapters of the first season along with the additional DLC 400 Days which does fill in some gaps while creating new experiences in the next season.
 Finally for all you completionists it provides a quick boost to your gamerscore and an easy hundred percent for just playing it all.

-Review Done on The Walking Dead Season One for Xbox One
+The Walking Dead Season One Review on Xbox One